-Over the coming months the camp will be going through a facelift and refurbishment and as a result may not be available for bookings.
-At this stage we are still running with the existing facilities but will be closing while the refurbishment takes place.
+Over the last few months the camp has been going through a facelift and refurbishment and as a result has not been available for bookings.
 We will advise of the exact dates once we have decided on them.

 The camp is located in the midst of the Big 5 Balule Nature Reserve.
 Balule is a 60 000 Ha nature reserve made up of several regions of which Grietjie is one of the founding members.
 The reserve is bordered to the north by the town of Phalaborwa and in the south by Hoedspruit.
 To the east lie the Klaserie and Timbavati reserves and the Kruger National Park, while in the west the R40 National road creates a logical boundary that has effectively become the western boundary of the Greater Kruger National Park.